siimtolk/regatta-analyser/README.md

 #### New: Metaduck

-Metabase can be used to browse and analyse data visually.
+Metabase can be used to browse and analyse data.

+First, run the regatta analyser to build a DuckDB database.
+Then:

 * docker build . --tag metaduck:latest
 * docker run -v /Users/siim/Documents/VScode/regatta-analyser/data/:/data --name metaduck -d -p 80:3000 -m 2GB -e MB_PLUGINS_DIR=/home/plugins metaduck